Automate access, reduce risk, and stay audit-ready

 Orphaned accounts are equally dangerous.
 These are credentials that remain live even after a workload or application has been turned off.
 These types of unused identities can be used for lateral movement, privilege escalation, or simply data theft.

-In addition, credentials leaks from unsecured code repositories (where developers store source code), configuration files(which may contain passwords or API keys), and CI/CD pipelines(automated workflows for building, testing, and deploying applications) are in the top 3 for breaches.
+In addition, credentials leaks from unsecured code repositories (where developers store source code), configuration files (which may contain passwords or API keys), and CI/CD pipelines (automated workflows for building, testing, and deploying applications) are in the top 3 for breaches.
 Lifecycle management means every machine credential is accounted for, rotated, and securely retired, ultimately reducing this risk tremendously.

 Regulations (e.g., HIPAA, GDPR, SOX) require that you be able to demonstrate controls over who (or what) has access to sensitive data.
 This entails maintaining audit trails, demonstrating access reviews, and documenting ownership of credentials and certificates.

 Non-human Identity lifecycle management delivers the visibility and traceability auditors require.
-By applying least privilege, maintaining logs of key usage, and mapping every machine identity to an accountable owner, organisations can confidently demonstrate compliance with elegance, not complexity.
+By applying least privilege, maintaining logs of key usage, and mapping every machine identity to an accountable owner, organizations can confidently demonstrate compliance with elegance, not complexity.

 In addition to avoiding risk and ensuring compliance with its structured lifecycle, you will see measurable operational effectiveness.
 Manual provisioning and credential management across hundreds of systems is inefficient and prone to errors and delays.
 Automation of these workflows reduces manual effort, reduces misconfiguration, and improves deployment cycles.